cptKNJO/testim/Notable.md

 - https://help.testim.io/docs/api: **Working with environment variables** link does not work because of a typo in the word "environment"
 - https://help.testim.io/docs/wait-for-code: written twice as an example // ✅ poll a JavaScript variable
   await waitForCode(() => window.isTestReady);
+- examples for `scrollToPosition` show position parameters as object

 ## API

 - resize() keeps flickering if dimensions beyond that of device
 - remove unused locators from folder after new ones are imported
-- scrollToPosition expects x's position to be a number not object - even when number given
 - submit(form) does not work in a lot of cases; clicking on submit button to submit most forms